 YIELD: ABOUT 1 CUP

-In a medium pot, combine the water, gingerroot, and sugar.
-Bring to a boil over high heat, and whisk in the ground ginger.
-Reduce the heat to medium or medium-low so the mixture is at a simmer.
-Let cook until the syrup is reduced by half, about 10 minutes.
-Take off the heat and remove the ginger pieces with either a slotted spoon or by straining the mixture through a fine-mesh sieve.
-Let the syrup cool, and refrigerate in a covered container for up to 5 days.
+In a medium pot, combine the cherries, water, and sugar.
+Bring to a boil over high heat, and stir to dissolve the sugar.
+Reduce the heat to medium or medium-low so that the liquid is simmering.
+Let cook until the cherries are soft, about 12 minutes.
+Remove from the heat, and mash the cherries.
+When cool, use a fine-mesh sieve to strain the cherries from the liquid, making sure to press the cherries against the strainer to extract as much liquid as possible.
+Discard the cherries, or save for another use.
+Add the almond extract to the syrup, stirring to combine.
+Refrigerate the syrup in a covered container for up to 5 days.

-To make Ginger Syrup: Stir 3 tablespoons Ginger Syrup, or to taste, into 8 ounces (1 cup) seltzer.
+To make Cherry-Almond Syrup: Stir 1 to 2 tablespoons Cherry-Almond Syrup, or to taste, into 10 ounces (1 1/4 cups) seltzer.